Douglas Hall, 14th Baronet: Career

 In 1959, Sir Douglas was appointed Governor and Commander-in-Chief of British Somaliland (1959–1960).

-He was the last person to hold this office, as the territory gained independence and united with Somalia the following year.
+He was the last person to hold this office, as the territory gained independence and united with The Somali Republic which never formalized.

 Later life

 Hall retired to Ringmore, Devon, where he became a magistrate, and was a member of the Devon and Cornwall Police Authority from 1971 to 1979.